 WORLD FOOD PROGRAMME

-The United Nations’ World Food Programme (WFP) is the largest humanitarian agency fighting hunger worldwide.
-Each year, on average, WFP feeds more than 90 million people in more than 73 countries.
+The United Nations’ World Food Programme (WFP) is the largest humanitarian agency fighting hunger worldwide, delivering food in emergencies and working with local communities to build a world with zero hunger.
+Each year, on average, WFP feeds more than 80 million people in 75 countries.

-WFP is also the UN logistics lifeline, saving lives through fast, efficient and effective emergency response.
-At any given time, WFP has 30 ships at sea, 70 aircraft in the sky and 5,000 trucks on the ground, moving food and other assistance to where it is needed most.
+As the United Nation’s logistics lifeline, WFP saves lives through fast, efficient and effective emergency response.
+At any given time, WFP has 30 ships at sea, 50 aircraft in the sky and 5,000 trucks on the ground, moving food and other assistance to where it is needed most.

 WFP is funded completely by voluntary donations.

-As well as directly addressing hunger, school meal projects encourage families to keep their children in school and so help them build better futures.
-When children are fed, they will also find it easier to concentrate on their lessons.
-With a solid education growing children have a better chance of finding their own way out of hunger.
+As well as directly addressing hunger, school meals projects encourage families to keep their children in school, helping them focus on their futures.
+With a solid education, growing children have a better chance of finding their own way out of hunger.
 These programmes are especially beneficial to girls.
 Learn more.